-- Relapse is the return to the pattern of substance abuse or addiction, as well as the process during which indicators appear before the client's resumption of substance use. - In the relapse safety plan the client spells out the steps he or she plans to take to ensure the safety of the children when relapse becomes an issue; for example, the client might state in the relapse safety plan that: - he or she will place the children with CPS-approved family members or friends when experiencing a relapse; and - the children will remain with the family members or friends until the client returns to abstinence and is once again engaged in treatment or aftercare services.
+- Relapse is the return to the pattern of use, as well as the process during which indicators appear before the client's resumption of substance use. - In the relapse safety plan, the parents has verbalized steps he or she plans to take to ensure the safety of the children when triggers or relapse becomes an issue; for example, the client might state in the relapse safety plan that:

-- Any court orders supersede any actions stipulated by the client involving a voluntary caregiver in the relapse safety plan. - Please also see https://www.recovery.org/relapse-prevention/
+- he or she will place the children with DFPS-approved family members or friends when experiencing a relapse; and - the children will remain with the family members or friends until the parent returns to abstinence and/or is once again engaged in treatment or aftercare services. - Any court orders supersede any actions stipulated by the client involving a voluntary caregiver in the relapse safety plan. - Please also see the Guide to Addiction Recovery & Relapse.
+198